-273 Beacon was designed by Peabody and Stearns, architects, and built ca. 1876 by J. and H. M. Harmon, builders, for merchant, cotton manufacturer, and real estate developer Charles William Freeland, probably for speculative sale, one of six contiguous houses built in the same style: 271-273-275-277 Beacon built ca. 1876 and 279-281 Beacon built in 1881.
-271-277 Beacon, which were built first, form a symmetrical group, with the bays of 271-273 Beacon on the west side of each house, and the bays of 275-277 Beacon on the east side of each house.
+273 Beacon was designed by Peabody and Stearns, architects, and built in 1876-1877 for merchant, cotton manufacturer, and real estate developer Charles William Freeland, for speculative sale, one of six contiguous houses built in the same style: 271-273-275-277 Beacon built ca. 1876 and 279-281 Beacon built in 1881.
+271-277 Beacon form a symmetrical group, with the bays of 271-273 Beacon on the west side of each house, and the bays of 275-277 Beacon on the east side of each house.
 Both 279-281 Beacon have bays on the east side of the house.

-The Putnams continued to live at 273 Beacon in 1908, but had moved to 338 Marlborough by 1909.
+The Putnams continued to live at 273 Beacon in during the 1907-1908 winter season, but moved thereafter to 338 Marlborough.

 273 Beacon was not listed in the 1909 and 1910 Blue Books.

 On October 30, 1909, 273 Beacon was purchased from George Putnam by Margaret (Homer) Davis, the wife of Charles Davis, Jr. They previously had lived at the Hotel Victoria at 273 Dartmouth, and before that at 227 Beacon.
 They also maintained a home in Nahant.

 Charles Davis (who was born Horatio Davis) was retired; he previously had been treasurer of the Atlantic Dyewood Company.

 Charles Davis died in 1925.
 Margaret Davis continued to live at 283 Beacon during the 1925-1926 winter season, but moved thereafter to the Hotel Victoria.

 On February 2, 1926, 273 Beacon was purchased from Margaret Davis by attorney George Marston Cushing and his wife, Grace (Littleton) Cushing.
 They previously had lived in Milton, where they continued to maintain a home.